-In the name of God amen, the nyne and twenyeth daye of January an[n]o dom 1612 I William
+In the name of God Amen, the Nyne and Twentethe h daye of January An[n]o dom[ini] 1612 I William

-Pearson of Pitfolde in the parishe of Frensham in the County of Surrey yeoman benge sicke
+Pearson of Pitfolde in the Parishe of Frensham in the County of Surrey yeoman benge sicke

-of body but of good and p[er]fect memory thanks be given unto God I doe and ordayne this my last
+of Body But of good and p[er]fect memory (thanks be given unto God) doe and ordayne this my laste

-will and testam[ent] in manner and forme following Item Firste I bequeathe my soule into the hands ?
+Will and Testam[ent] in mann[er] and forme following Viz.
+Firste I bequeathe my Soule into the hands ?

-of Almighty God my creator and maker hopinge assuredly that through the meritte, deathe and
+of Almighty God my Creator and maker Hopinge assuredly that thorroughe the merittes, deathe and

-passyon of o[ur] Lord God ..
-Jesus Christe I shall attaiyie unto liffe everlastinge And I bequeathe
+Passyon of o[ur] Lorde and Savio[u]r Jesus Christe I shall attaigne vnto liffe ev[er]lastinge And I bequethe

-my body unto the earthe of whence it was made …. to be buryed in the churchyard …… of
+my Body vnto the Earthe of whence it was made And to be buryed in the Church or Churchyarde of

-Frensham Haselmere Item I give unto the churches of Frensham and Haselmere twelve pence a peece
+Frensham Hasselmere Item I give vnto the Churches of Frensham and Hasselmere Twelve Pence a peece

-and to the poore of the parishe of Frensham twelve pence to be payde by my executor, Item I give
+And to the Poore of the Parishe of Frensham Twelve Pence to be payde by my Executor, Item I give

-and bequeathe unto my Sone Robert Pearson the some of twenty pounds of good and lawfull money
+and bequeathe vnto my Sone Robertt Pearson The Some of Twenty Powndes of good and Lawfull money

-of Englande to be payde unto him by my said executor when he shall attayne unto the adge of five &
+of Englande to be payde vnto him by my sayde Executo[u]r when he shall attaigne vnto the adge of five &

-Twentye yeres Item I give and bequeathe unto my daughter Elizabethe Pearson the some of twenty
+Twentye yeres Item I give and bequeathe vnto my daughter Elizabethe Pearson the Some of Twenty

-pounds of good and lawfull money of Englande to be payde unto her by my sayde executor when she shall
+Pounds of good and Lawfull money of Englande to be payde vnto her by my sayde Executo[u]r when she shall

-attayne unto the adge of One and twenty yeres, Item I give and bequeathe unto my daughter Joane
+attaigne vnto the Adge of One and Twenty yeres, Item I give and bequeathe vnto my daughter Joane

-Pearson the some of twenty pounds of good and lawfull money of Englande to be payde unto her
+Pearson The Some of Twenty Powndes of good and Lawfull money of Englande to be payde vnto her

-by my sayde executor when she shall attayne unto the adge of one and twenty yeres Item I give
+by my sayde Executo[u]r when shee shall attaigne vnto the adge of One and Twenty yeres Item I give

-and bequeathe unto my Sone Oliver Pearson the some of ten pounds of good and lawfull money of
+and bequeathe vnto my Sone Oliver Pearson the Some of Ten Powndes of good and Lawfull money of

-Englande to be payde by my sayde executor when he shall attayne unto the adge of one and twenty yeres
+Englande to be payde by my sayde Executo[u]r when he shall attaigne vnto the adge of one and twenty yeres

-Item I give and bequeathe unto my sone Thomas Pearson the some of twenty pounds of good
+Item I give and bequeathe vnto my sone Thomas Pearson the some of twenty pounds of good

 and lawfull money of Englande to be payde unto him when he shall attayne the adge of one and twenty

-yeres Item I give and bequeathe unto my daughter Constance Pearson the some of twenty pounds
+yeres Item I give and bequeathe vnto my daughter Constance Pearson The Some of Twenty powndes

-of good and lawfull money of Englande to be payde unto her when she shall attayne unto the adge of
+of good and Lawfull money of Englande to be payde vnto her when she shall attaigne vnto the adge of

-one and twenty yeres Item my will and meaning is that the sayde some of twenty pounds given &
+One and Twenty yeres Item my will and meaning is That the sayde Somes of Twenty Powndes given &

-bequeathed unto my sone Thomas Pearson and the sayde some of twenty pounds given and bequeathed
+bequeathed vnto my Sone Thomas Pearson and the sayde Some of Twenty Powndes given and bequeathed

-unto my daughter Constance Pearson shall be payde and deliverd by my sayde executor unto the (illegible)
+unto my daughter Constance Pearson Shalbe payde and deli[ver]ded [delivded] by my sayde Executor uvnto the [it’s a spacer]

-supervisors and overseers of this my last will and testa[me]nt hereafter named within one month nexte
+Sup[er]visors and Overseers of this my laste will and Testa[me]nt hereafter named w[i]thin one Monthe nexte

-after my decease to be by them employed for and ….. the (illegible)
+after my decease to be by them imployed for and towardes the bringing of them vpp and for theire good and

-………, untill they shall accomplishe theire severall adges of ….. to be ..
+maintenance vntill they shall accomplishe theire sev[er]all adges of Sixeteene yeres And afterwards to be vsed

-and ….. by my sayde …. unto the beste good land ….. of the sayde Thomas Pearson and
+and ymployed by my sayde Overseers vnto the beste good and moste advanttage of the sayde Thomas Pearson and

-Constance Pearson until they shall accomplish theire severalll adges of one and twenty yeares and further
+Constance Pearson vntill they shall accomplishe theire sev[er]all adges of One and Twenty yeares And further

-my will and ….. is thatif any of my sones or daughters shall happen to decease and
+my will and true meaninge is That yf any of my Sones or Daughters shall happen to decease and